theforeman/foreman_column_view/README.md

 # foreman\_column\_view

-Adds a custom column to the Hosts list view.
+A small plugin to showcase the awesome [Deface](https://github.com/spree/deface) library.
+It simply adds a column to the Hosts list.
+It also serves as a simple example of including a new Helper in the plugin.

 # Installation

-Then require the gem in Foreman, and also Deface to `bundler.d/Gemfile.local.rb`:
+Require the gem in Foreman, and also Deface, in `bundler.d/Gemfile.local.rb`:

 ```yaml
 gem 'deface', '0.7.2'